mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 * Due Tuesday 11/7 by 2:30pm.
 * Embed/publish on your website.
-* Include 150-200 words on why you selected this visualization.
+* Include 150-300 words on why you selected this visualization.
   * What did you learn about your data from this visualization, if anything?
   * What about the methodology worked or didn't work?
   * Are there issues with the data that the visualization illuminates or disguises?
   * Does this method of visualization require you to
 * Indicate which tool/method you used to produce this visualization.
-* Reference the comments from your peer reviewer from Activity 7 on 11/3/16.
+* Reference the comments from your peer reviewer.

 More resources on visualization: